BobSteagall/gcc-builder/README.txt

-If you want to rebuild GCC 9.X.0 after having built and installed it according to these directions, AND you built with a custom binutils, AND you plan to install the rebuilt version in the same location as its predecessor, then it is imperative that you first perform one of the following three actions:
+If you want to rebuild GCC 9.X.0 after having built and installed it according to these directions, AND you built with a custom binutils, AND you plan to install the rebuilt version in the same location as its predecessor, then it is imperative that you first perform exactly one of the following three actions:

   a.
 Delete the installation directory, for example: